boshmaf/sypy/README.md

 ## Networks

-With the regions defined, we can now define a network which always consists of two regions: honest, left region and Sybil, right region (the above two regions).
-Initially, these two regions are disconnected.
-We can "stitch" the two regions together in many ways that resemble how Sybils connect to honest nodes in real-world networks.
-For example, we can connect one randomly-picked pair, one node from both region, as follows:
+A network always consists of two regions: the honest region positioed to the left, and the Sybil region positioned to the right.
+The regions can have any graph structure, and initially, they are regions are disconnected.
+We can "stitch" the two regions together in many ways that resemble how Sybils connect with honest nodes in real-world networks (i.e., using a random or targeted adversarial infiltration strategy).
+For example, using the regions defined above, we can create a network and can connect one randomly-picked pair, one node from both region, as follows:

     social_network = sypy.Network(
         left_region=honest_region,